What is a subarachnoid hemorrhage?

-"Sub" means under.
-The arachnoid is a layer of tissue that covers your brain.
-Hemorrhage is bleeding.
-So a subarachnoid hemorrhage is bleeding under the arachnoid tissue layer.
+A subarachnoid hemorrhage is bleeding in the space that surrounds the brain.
 It's a medical emergency that can be fatal or cause long-lasting brain damage.

 People who have any symptom of a subarachnoid hemorrhage should go to an emergency department immediately.